smy1/swlab/README.md

 > - If a subfolder or video does not exist, the function will simply return a message saying there's nothing to merge for that particular camera.
 This means you can list all possible subfolders.
 The function won’t crash if some subfolders are missing.
 > - This `merge` function is designed specifically for certain Xiaomi Security Cameras ([2K](https://www.mi.com/global/product/mi-360-home-security-camera-2k/specs/), [1080p](https://www.mi.com/global/product/mi-360-camera-1080p/specs/), [C400](https://www.mi.com/global/product/xiaomi-smart-camera-c400/specs/)).
 It extracts the timestamp from the camera recording's name and adds it to the name of the concatenated video.
-If your video files are named differently, this function will assume the timestamp to be 00M00S.
+If your videos are named differently, this function will assume the timestamp to be 00M00S.
 > - To concatenate recordings from Xiaomi Security Cameras that store recordings in 10 seconds (e.g., [2K (Magnetic Mount)](https://www.mi.com/global/product/mi-camera-2k-magnetic-mount/specs/)), see this [script](./obsolete/merge-clips.py).
 For the newer security cameras that store recordings in longer duration (in terms of several minutes), see this [script](./obsolete/merge-vid2.py).

 ---